LiamJCates/Programming-Notes/System Design/ObjectOrientedDesign/ObjectOrientedConcepts/Classes/_Classes.md

 Example:
 "Door" object has
-state, "opened" or "closed"
+state, characteristics pertaining to a given door; "opened" or "closed" methods, a set of interactions; "openDoor" and "closeDoor" identity, a
-methods such as "open" and "close"